eoinkelly/notes/music/index.md

 So it's all about **intervals** and not much to do with absolute frequencies

-The octave is the most consonant interval and therefore the most important interval the interval of an octave is the most consonant (we percive them as so close that they are the deeper or higher versions of the "same note") so we give them the same name so the system starts by finding octave intervals the math relationship between octaves are also clean - the frequencies double/halve
+* The octave is the most consonant interval and therefore the most important interval
+* the interval of an octave is the most consonant (we perceive them as so close that they are the deeper or higher versions of the "same note") so we give them the same name
+* so the system starts by finding octave intervals
+* the math relationship between octaves are also clean - the frequencies double/halve

-so we have the octave interval now we need to divide the octave up into smaller intervals based on how it sounds to our ears these divisions have names based on their distance from the octave frequencies all these divisions are defined as jumps from the "base" octave frequency
+So we have the octave interval

+* now we need to divide the octave up into smaller intervals based on how it sounds to our ears
+* these divisions have names based on their distance from the octave frequencies
+* all these divisions are defined as jumps from the "base" octave frequency

-the more consonant an interval sounds ot human ears, the simpler the relationship between the two notes
+* the more consonant an interval sounds ot human ears, the simpler the relationship between the two notes

 Notation